-The Company's safety collection product portfolio is a core range, both internationally and in Australia.
+The Company's safety collection portfolio is a core product range applicable to both international and domestic markets.
 IMD continues to develop, manufacture and source a comprehensive range of medical sharps disposal collectors, which are available in most sizes commonly used for the disposal of general medical sharps waste.
-With the introduction of the products sourced from Italy and UK and new products developed in-house, the Company can now compete across most market segments.
-The majority of new products being introduced by IMD are two-piece, and therefore 'nestable', which makes them more economical to ship both domestically and internationally.
+With the expansion of our product range from Italy and UK, coupled with new products developed in-house, the Company can now compete across most market segments.
+The majority of new products being introduced by IMD are two-piece, and therefore 'nestable', which makes them more economical to transport both domestically and internationally.

-The Company's medical sharps disposal collectors have been specifically designed for simplicity of use to minimise mishandling and potential for needlestick injury or misuse of product.
-The collectors have been designed with a range of options which include an ergonomic grip jar lid for ease of securing the bin and added safety features such as a needle separation device, non-exit teeth on the mouth of the container to stop spillage and a unique design for capturing used syringes which prevents them from exiting the bin.
-The newer "roll-top" medical sharps disposal collector provides additional safety features for "point of use" applications particularly for use in patient accommodation and emergency care areas.
+The Company's medical sharps disposal collectors have been specifically designed for simplicity of use to minimise mishandling and the potential for needlestick injury.
+The collectors have been designed with a range of options which include an ergonomic grip jar lid for ease of securing the bin; and added safety features such as a needle separation device, non-exit teeth on the mouth of the container to stop spillage and a unique design for capturing used syringes which prevents them from exiting the bin.
+The newer "roll-top" medical sharps disposal collector provides additional safety features for "point of use" applications, particularly for use in patient accommodation and emergency care areas.

-- > All IMD products meet Australian Standard AS4031 and other international standards. - > The collectors have been designed with mind to manufacturing cost and ensuring they are available to the market at a competitive price relative to other manufacturers.
+- All IMD products meet Australian Standard AS4031 and other international standards. - The collectors have been designed with mind to manufacturing cost and ensuring they are available to the market at a competitive price relative to other manufacturers.